-Malaysia's demographic structure
+Vietnam's demographic structure

-Malaysia has quite a favorable demographic structure with relatively young population.
-The working age group (15-64) will continue to be close to 70% of the total population over the next 30 years.
+Vietnam's favorable demographic structure is at it peak in term of working age group.
+Going forward the working age group (15-64) will continue to decline from 70.8% to just over 64% of the total population over the next 30 years.